HEA: Health

 This course will provide an interdisciplinary perspective on maternal and child health (MCH).
 This class will ask students to synthesize perspectives from multiple disciplines to promote the health of families.
 Students will apply critical thinking skills to identify their positions on MCH issues as health consumers and/or health professionals and convey those positions using oral communication strategies.
 Multiple speaking assignments will enable students to practice and improve their oral communication skills.

-Gen Ed Attribute: Interdisciplinary Requirement, Speaking Emphasis.
+Gen Ed Attribute: Interdisciplinary Requirement, Speaking Emphasis

 HEA 348.
-Population Health: Analysis, Surveillance, and Intervention.
+Population Health.
 3 Credits.

 HEA 360.
 Pre-Clinical Lab for Respiratory Care.
 3 Credits.